Valin v Langlois: Reasons of the Court

 The five judges who decided the case unanimously upheld the validity of The Controverted Elections Act, 1874.
 (All six judges of the Court initially heard the appeal, but Justice Strong did not participate in the decision due to illness.)

 The five judges who decided the case each wrote their own reasons, as was the Court's practice at that time.
 The longest set of reasons was given by Chief Justice Ritchie, who outlined the history of election challenges.
 He also cited the power of the federal Parliament to govern its own election processes under s.
 41 of the Constitution Act, 1867, before turning to the issue of court jurisdiction.
 He concluded that when Parliament conferred jurisdiction over a federal law on the provincial courts, it was in no way interfering with the powers of the provincial legislatures to govern matters within their authority.
 He also held that the provincial superior courts are courts of general jurisdiction, capable of exercising authority granted by federal laws as well as provincial laws:

 He concluded that whether the federal statute conferred jurisdiction on provincial courts, or constituted the provincial courts to be federal courts for a specific purpose, was immaterial.
-In either event, the law was within federal jurisidiction.
+In either event, the law was within federal jurisdiction.

 Justice Fournier wrote reasons in French, which were also published in English.
 He wrote that he concurred with the reasons of the Chief Justice.
 His main point to add was that if Parliament could not confer jurisdiction on the provincial courts to implement federal laws, such as election laws passed under the authority of s.
 41 of the Constitution Act, 1867 then there was a significant gap in the constitutional powers of the Parliament.
 It would lack a way to ensure the execution of federal laws.
 He concluded that Parliament had the authority to confer jurisdiction over federal law on the provincial courts.